So, you are having password troubles. Not to worry. Because we will look at different ways to quickly reset your

 This is the easiest and the default method that WordPress intends you to use if you are ever stuck with an incorrect password. situation And this method work like a charm and you would usually not need to use any other method.

 However, in the unfortunate event that your WordPress is not able to send out an email.
 Then you would not receive any email.
 And therefore, would not be able to reset your password using this method.

-In that case, you are left with the option to reset WordPress password using phpMyAdmin.
-Therefore, in the next step, we will learn how to reset WordPress admin password from cPanel.
+In that case, you are left with the option to recover your WordPress password using phpMyAdmin.
+Therefore, in the next step, we will learn how to change your WordPress admin password using cPanel.

 But right now, let’s see how this WordPress admin password hack method to reset your password works.
 Let’s see how this is done.

-How to reset WordPress admin password from cPanel & phpMyAdmin
+Resetting WordPress admin password using cPanel & phpMyAdmin

 First, log into the cPanel from where we will be able to access the phpMyAdmin interface.
 You will log into the cPanel that hosts that website for which you want to reset the admin password.